thejustinellis/app1/README.md

 # Usage
 ## Building the Docker Image
 The Dockerfile is held here: [Dockerfile](contrib/docker/Dockerfile).
-To build your own version of this, the following command can be run from the root of the repository. :
+To build your own version of this, the following command can be run from the root of the repository.
+Existing images can be found [here](https://hub.docker.com/repository/docker/thejustinellis/demoapp-fr).
+Autobuild uses the latest tag (not ideal for versioning, but it will work for this scenario):
 * ```docker build -t $REPO:$TAG . -f contrib/docker/Dockerfile```
 * ```docker push $REPO:$TAG```